andreahcruz/lab1/README.md

 Wait a bit then you will need to use http://localhost:8080/home (make sure its not already being used by anything else!)

-Open up snowflake and run every sql line (in the sql file) up until the select statements aka just create db schema and table;
+Open up snowflake and run every sql line (in the snowflakesql file please refer to it for clarity) up until the select statements aka just create db schema and table;

 CREATE DATABASE FINANCE_DB;
 CREATE SCHEMA ANALYTICS;